12.6. Implementing Polymorphism

 (a)(b)(c)

 Inheritance and constructors.
-For every class that has a superclass, the first operation of all its constructors is calling one of its superclass's constructors.
+For every class that has a superclass, the first operation of its constructors is to call one of its superclass's constructors.

 1. A tall inheritance hierarchy